imm-a/Posit-PyTorch/README.md

 To run:
  1. Edit the lists with layers and activations in posit_test.py
  2. To change (N,ES) configuration:
-    - Edit the "n1" and "es1" assignments in both functions in mat_mul/op.cpp
+    - Edit the "n1" and "es1" assignments in both functions in mat_mul/op.cpp.
+    - To sync changes
-    - ```
+      ```
       cd mat_mul/build
       cmake -DCMAKE_PREFIX_PATH="$(python -c 'import torch.utils; print(torch.utils.cmake_prefix_path)')" ..
       make -j
       ```
-    - These commands have to be run everytime I change is made to the C++ files.
+    - These commands have to be run everytime a change is made to the C++ files.
 Repear the same for "posit_add".
   3. Run
      ```
      python posit_test.py